msolberg/rhel-osp-on-satellite6/doc/install.md

 ## Provisioning Configuration

-### Associate iPXE Template
+### Associate iPXE Template (only if required)

-TODO: msolberg and jfulton didn't have to do this.
-Maybe this is fixed in 6.1?
+Prior to Satellite 6.1 it was necessary to associate an iPXE Template with an operating system.
+The following steps described this but may not be necessary.

 The Satellite 6 Bootdisk uses iPXE to simulate a PXE environment and boot the machine.
 We need to configure the iPXE templates for our